H-Shen/Collection_of_my_coding_practice/Luogu/README.md

 ###Notice

-*	For C/C++, All code here are compiled with C++17 standard and -O2 optimization, except those being judged in other platforms.
+*	For C/C++, All code in Luogu are compiled with the newest  standard and -O2 optimization, except those judged in other OJ platforms.